USING IRONXL

 Private sheet = workbook.CreateWorkSheet("example_sheet")

-'set value to multiple cells
+' Set value to multiple cells in a range

-'set style to multiple cells
+' Set style (bold font) to multiple cells in a range

 Console.WriteLine("Basic test passed")